 Where do the differences in quality control in plastic surgery come from?
-Our patients recognize that not all surgeons created equal but, what else contributes to differences plastic surgery centers?
+Our patients recognize that not all surgeons are created equal, but what else contributes to differences in plastic surgery centers?

 All of our medical supplies such as sutures, medical tubing, sterile supplies, dermal fillers, BOTOX® and all medications, are purchased in USA and directly from our manufacturer’s and/or their approved suppliers.